 The thumb is generally considered the most important single digit in the hand.
 Thumb arthritis symptoms include a deep, aching pain at the base of the thumb.
 It’s sometimes accompanied by swelling or an observable bump where the thumb joins the wrist.

 Grip strength is diminished causing difficulty shaking hands, turning keys or turning jar lids.
-My husband’s thumb arthritis has been controlled naturally and safely for nine years through a combination of natural herbal dietary supplements.
+My husband’s thumb arthritis has been controlled naturally and safely for many years through a combination of natural herbal dietary supplements.

 Finger arthritis is also characterized by pain from inflammation and the joint may feel enlarged and warm to the touch.
 At first, finger joint pain is more noticeable at the beginning of an activity.
 The pain eases as activity continues.
 But after resting for several minutes, the pain and stiffness come back.
 As arthritis progresses, pain may persist even at rest.